 Conditions in the municipal and corporate markets are favorable, having significantly improved in recent years.
-U.S. corporate bond sales increased to over \$1.5 trillion in 2016, marginally surpassing the prior record in 2015, as investors sought higher-yielding alternatives to government securities and companies took advantage of relative all-time low interest rates.
-The corporate bond market has topped \$1 trillion each year since 2010 as interest rates have been consistently historically low.
-After declining significantly in 2013 and 2014, municipal issuance has also rebounded strongly.
-In 2016, the long-term municipal bond market was 15% higher than 2015 and 38% higher than 2014, with \$434 billion in total issuance, of which \$39 billion was taxable.
+Interest rates are still low from a historical perspective and U.S. corporate bond sales had a record year in 2017 with over \$1.6 trillion in issuance, surpassing the prior record in 2016, as investors sought higher-yielding alternatives to government securities and companies took advantage of relative all-time low interest rates.
+The corporate bond market has topped \$1 trillion each year since 2010 as interest rates have consistently been historically low.
+After declining significantly in 2013 and 2014, municipal issuance has also rebounded.
+In 2017, the long-term municipal bond market was relatively flat to 2016, with \$439 billion in total issuance.